memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 import mgp
 ```

-Next, we have implement the function that does the transformation.
+Next, we have to implement the function that does the transformation.
 For
-transformations the signature of return type is fixed, while the signature of
+transformations the signature of the return type is fixed, while the signature
-the transformation can vary.
+of the transformation can vary.
 The whole signature of a transformation is the
 following:

 ```python